Frequently Asked Questions

 The answer depends on whether you plan to take two science/math classes plus a language course in either fall or winter quarter.
 If so, you will not have room in your schedule.
 However, many pre-med students have already satisfied one or more of these requirements; either because they have received AP credit for BC calculus and thereby already met their math requirement; because they have received AP credit for Chemistry and thereby already met their Physical Chemistry requirement; because they have already satisfied their language requirement through an AP exam or other test; or because they are willing to postpone their Northwestern language requirement until their sophomore year.

-Can I apply to the program if I am also applying to the NU Bioscientists Program?
+Can I apply to the program if I am also applying to the NU Bioscientist Program?

-Technically, students may apply both to the NU Bioscientists Program and the Kaplan Humanities Scholars Program, but there is no way to be considered simultaneously for both.
+Technically, students may apply both to the NU Bioscientist Program and the Kaplan Humanities Scholars Program, but there is no way to be considered simultaneously for both.
 Students may make KHSP their first choice.
-If they are not accepted, they will automatically be considered for NU Bioscientists.
-However, acceptance into KHSP precludes further consideration for NU Bioscientists.
-Students listing NU Bioscientists as their first choice for a first-year seminar unfortunately cannot be considered for KHSP, owing to the timing of the respective selection processes.
+If they are not accepted, they will automatically be considered for NU Bioscientist.
+However, acceptance into KHSP precludes further consideration for NU Bioscientist.
+Students listing NU Bioscientist as their first choice for a first-year seminar unfortunately cannot be considered for KHSP, owing to the timing of the respective selection processes.

 Can I apply if I am admitted to a dual-degree or dual-school program?